CodeURJC-DAW-2018-19/santatecla-itinerarios-1/README.md

 - Select in which folder will be installed docker toolbox
 - In settings, select components you need to install
 - Install it and docker will be ready to use
+- Now you can go to Docker folder and exec "docker-compose up" for have the system ready to work instead all we must do before.

 # Phase 4